quang-do-se/aws-certs/devops/tmp/study.md

 When you see a question about reporting on API calls or logs, that's likely to be `AWS CloudTrail`.

+Use `Roles` everywhere you can.
+Avoid permanent security credentials.

+If you see the phrase **Network Instrusion Detection**, you should think of `Amazon GuardDuty`.

 ----------

 # Review